England charged over 'laser pointer' shone at Schmeichel in Euro 2020 semi-final win over Denmark

 Television cameras then captured a light being shone onto the face of Denmark goalkeeper Kasper Schmeichel as he prepared to face a penalty from Harry Kane.

-The Leicester shot-stopper saved that spot-kick, but saw the rebound fall kindly for a prolific Tottenham striker to roll home a winning goal.
+The Leicester shot-stopper saved the spot-kick, but saw the rebound fall for Kane to roll home the winner.

-Ex-England striker Stan Collymore was among those to speak out against the actions of a minority when it became clear that a laser pointer was being used at Wembley.

-He said on Twitter: "If anyone shone a laser pen at Schmeichel, they want banning for life."

 What has UEFA said?